hashicorp/packer/website/source/docs/builders/amazon-instance.html.markdown

 * `subnet_id` (string) - If using VPC, the ID of the subnet, such as "subnet-12345def", where Packer will launch the EC2 instance.

+* `associate_public_ip_address` (bool) - If using a non-default VPC, public IP addresses are not provided by default.
+If this is toggled, your new instance will get a Public IP.

 * `tags` (object of key/value strings) - Tags applied to the AMI.

 * `user_data` (string) - User data to apply when launching the instance.